safesploitOrg/devsecops-syllabus/README.md

 ---

-## Status
+## Status and Evolution

-This repository is actively developed and expanded over time.
+This repository is actively developed.

+- The **structure is intentional and stable**
-Content is added iteratively as modules and projects are completed or refined.
+- Depth increases as modules and projects are refined

-The structure is intentional and stable; depth evolves as understanding deepens.
+- Earlier modules may be revisited as later insights emerge

+The goal is not completion for its own sake, but **durable understanding**.

 ---